 }

-As the benchmarks show, TRangeSet should not be used
+As the benchmarks show, TRangeSet

 when additions or removals can split the ranges too much.
 Random